citusdata/citus/src/backend/columnar/README.md

 * Append-only (no ``UPDATE``/``DELETE`` support)
 * No space reclamation (e.g. rolled-back transactions may still consume disk space)
-* No index support, index scans, or bitmap index scans
+* No bitmap index scans
 * No tidscans
 * No sample scans
 * No TOAST support (large values supported inline)